JakeG2004/CS121/Review/Notes/heaps.md

 # Heaps
 A heap is a special kind of ***complete binary tree***.

-Reminder: A complete binary tree is one that is of heiight *h*, is full to level *h* - 1, and has level *h* filled from left to right. *h* does not need to be full.
+Reminder: A complete binary tree is one that is of height *h*, is full to level *h* - 1, and has level *h* filled from left to right. *h* does not need to be full.

 Each node in a heap contains a key, and these keys are organized in a particular manner.
-Notice that this is *not* a binary search tree, but the keys of some semblance of order.
+Notice that this is *not* a binary search tree, but the keys have some semblance of order.

 This is a useful property because the largest (or smallest) node is always at the top.
 Because of this, a heap can easily implement a priority queue.